wakkihaya/neurotechjp/src/md/en/blog/castillo-neurosity.md

 So how do we find a killer application?

-> It's really by thinking outside the box on not the obvious of why of what a mind-reading device could give you.
+> "It's really by thinking outside the box on not the obvious of why of what a mind-reading device could give you.
-> But it's by also starting to think of **what's going on in the world right now.** For example,there's a lot of people with burnout, there's a lot of people that are not able to be productive at work.
+> But it's by also starting to think of **what's going on in the world right now.** For example,there's a lot of people with burnout, there's a lot of people that are not able to be productive at work."

 Castillo, who is also an app developer, answered.